flox/flox/pkgdb/README.md

 If they are defined explicitly, `pname` and `version` will be read from the corresponding attributes.
 Otherwise, they will be parsed from the `name`.
-If `version` can be converted to a semver, it will be.
+If `version` can be converted to a SemVer, it will be.

 Note that the `attrName` for a package is the actual name in the tree.